 Read this Outdoor Preschool Licensing brochure to learn why it is vital for all children to have safe, inclusive access to outdoor preschool.

 Fortunately, we don't have to reinvent the wheel!
 Our colleagues in Washington State enacted a bill to conduct a four-year Outdoor Preschool Licensing Pilot Program.
 This enabled experts in nature-based education to work closely with State officials to develop specific licensing guidelines for outdoor preschools - guidelines that are relevant to the work we do with children in fully outdoor settings.
 Following they pilot, they passed legislation in 2021 to officially license Outdoor Nature-Based Preschools in WA!

 In 2022, champion Delegate Michele Guyton (District 42B) proposed HB376 to establish an Outdoor Preschool Licensing Pilot Program in Maryland.
 The bill had seven co-sponsors and groundswell of community support including: the Maryland State Child Care Association, Chesapeake Bay Foundation, National Wildlife Federation, North American Association for Environmental Education, and the Maryland Association for Outdoor Environmental Education, just to name a few!
+The bill was also endorsed by Baltimore Mayor Brandon Scott.
 But the bill didn't get a vote.
 It never moved forward from the Ways and Means Committee.